ReZeroE/AnilistPython/README.md

 Please select the anime that you are searching for in number: <enter 1, 2, or 3>
 ```

-For retrieved dictionaries from the the step above by using `.getAnimeInfo()` or `.getCharacterInfo()`, the data has be parsed and reformatted into more readable and easily accessible json objects.
+For retrieved dictionaries from by using `.getAnimeInfo()` or `.getCharacterInfo()`, the data would have been parsed and reformatted into more readable and easily accessible json objects.
 The **keys** to the correspounding dictionaries are as follows:
 ```ruby
 #ANIME DICTIONARY KEYS        #CHARACTER DICTIONARY KEYS
 - name_romaji                 - first_name